etohgame/kit/docs/client-objects/lighting-changers.md

 ## Use Cases

-LightingChangers are used for cinematic effects and help bring together the mood of towers.
-Dark lighting can create a gloomy feel.
-In contrast, bright and vibrant lighting can heighten the final stretch of a tower.
+Lighting Changers are used for cinematic effects and help bring together the mood of towers.
+For example, dark lighting can create a gloomy feel.
+In contrast, bright and vibrant lighting can heighten intense or upbeat sections of towers.

 ## `Lighting` Module

-LightingChangers are configured inside of a `Lighting` ModuleScript that is found inside the `LightingChangerConfiguration` object.
+Lighting Changers are configured inside of a `Lighting` ModuleScript that is found inside the `LightingChangerConfiguration` object.
 This module contains a list of lighting objects to change, as well as their properties.
 You can define either a single object to change or multiple objects to change at once.